KrzysiekJa/Celsiusify/README.md

 ![locust_tf_serving_plots](pictures/locust_tf_serving_plots.png)

-**`results` Folder Establishment**:
+**Establishment of `results` Folder**:

-* Within the repository, a designated `results` folder is established to house statistical files in CSV format.
+A designated `results` folder is established within the repository to house statistical files in CSV format.
+These files contain raw data collected during testing, providing a transparent and reproducible record of findings.

+**Report**:

-* A concise report, comparing the performance of the FastAPI solution against TensorFlow Serving, is meticulously crafted.
+A concise report is generated to compare the performance of the FastAPI solution against TensorFlow Serving.
+Key findings include:

-* This report is transformed into a PDF format and uploaded to the `results` folder within the repository for easy access and reference.
+* Response Time Comparison: TensorFlow Serving achieves a low and stable response time after an initial peak, while the FastAPI solution struggles to maintain a consistent response time.
+* Throughput Analysis: TensorFlow Serving handles more requests per minute, with a rate of around 1500 requests per minute compared to the FastAPI solution's 1200 requests per minute.

+**Conclusion**:

+Based on the performance metrics analysis and comparison, TensorFlow Serving demonstrates advantages over the FastAPI solution in terms of response time and throughput.
+The FastAPI solution's inability to maintain a consistent response time and its lower throughput rate suggest that it may not be as suitable for high-performance applications as TensorFlow Serving.